 Inertial framesNewton's laws work — sometimes.
 At other times, they appear not to work.
 Frames of reference in which Newton's laws of motion are observed are called Inertial Frames.
 For instance, the surface of the Earth is almost* an inertial frame.
 When we analyse the behaviour of objects with respect to the Earth, we nearly* always find that F = ma.
 Further, in the particular case where F = 0, objects maintain constant velocity.

 Zoe throws a ball from the centre of the a merry-go-round.
 To Zoe, turning clockwise with the merry-go-round (picture at left), the ball seems to curve to the left - it travels anti-clockwise.
-To an observer who is not rotating (e.g. someone in a helicopter above, picture at right, or to Jasper, sitting on the ground), the merry-go-round turns clockwise and the ball travels in a vertical plane (and thus a straight line, seen from above).
+To an observer who is not rotating (e.g. someone in a tree above, picture at right, or to Jasper, sitting on the ground), the merry-go-round turns clockwise and the ball travels in a vertical plane (and thus a straight line, seen from above).

 If you forget the outside world and refer everything to the frame of the merry-go-round, then you need to invent other fictitious forces which make moving objects turn.
 Newton's laws work in systems that are not spinning with respect to the distant galaxies.
 In frames of reference which spin, the 'extra forces' that have to be invoked to retain Newton's laws are fictitious forces called centrifugal forces and Coriolis forces.